 SOJOURNER: I think it’s similar in that the micro-aggressions are everywhere.
 The racism is everywhere.
 Unfortunately that’s the truth.
-I found that in my conversations with Europeans, they had the same colorblindness that many White Americans use.
-I had one European try to explain why he could say the n-word because “it’s different over here.”
+I found that in my conversations with Europeans, they had the same colorblindness that many white Americans use.
+One European try to explain why he could say the n-word because “it’s different over here.”
 Ummmmm I don’t think so.
 Europe colonized just as much as any other Western nation.
-As a Black American, I think European racism and their approach to anti-blackness is less overt than towards us in the U.S. and we have the allure of “foreignness” they like to fetishize.
+As a Black American, I think European racism and their approach to anti-Blackness is less overt than towards us in the U.S. and we have the allure of “foreignness” they like to fetishize.

 RAPHAELLA: What’s similar

 I felt as if my Blackness was invisible and only visible when it was “convenient” in certain social situations.
 For example, locals would inquire about the contemporary inequalities in mainstream media towards Black Americans, which was rather unexpected because how can I explain my Blackness in simple terms when it is my life and my identity?
 When it came to certain instances like such, I found such a correlation between the U.S and Europe to be very similar.

 BRIONA: London is similar to the U.S. in many ways and as a Black American most things here are similar to what I’ve experienced here.
 However, even though we speak the same language there are cultural cues that I learned in London like standing on the left on an escalator in the tube station or calling an elevator a lift.
 With all of its’ similarities, London and Europe, at large, being Black in Europe will never be similar to life for Black Americans at home.